LLNL/MuyGPyS/CONTRIBUTING.md

 ```
 This will allow you to incorporate changes to the `main` and `develop`
 branches as they evolve.
-For example, to your fork's develop branch perform the following commands:
+For example, perform the following commands to update your fork's develop
+branch:
 ```
 $ git fetch upstream
 $ git checkout develop